-The management company shall prepare an inventory of the UCI's assets at least twice yearly under the supervision of the depositary.
+The management company shall prepare an inventory of the assets of the UCITS at least twice yearly under the supervision of the depositary.

 The management company shall make these documents available to unitholders within four months of the end of the financial year and shall notify them of the amount of income attributable to them: these documents shall either be sent by post, at the express request of unitholders, or made available to them at the management company's offices.